sabirhusseinbalal/Secure_Account_Manager/README.md

 # Secure Account Manager

-A React application for securely managing user credentials with a Node.js and Express backend, utilizing MongoDB for data storage.
-This app allows users to add, edit, delete, and view their accounts easily.
+A Simple React application for securely managing user credentials with a Node.js and Express backend, utilizing MongoDB for data storage.
+This app enables users to easily add, edit, delete, and view their accounts.

 ## Features
 - Add new accounts